durlavkalita/durlavkalita.github.io/_posts/2021-04-28-real-time-with-laravel-websockets.md

 permalink: '/post/real-time-with-laravel-websockets'
 ---

+Know what websockets are?
+Ask your friend through whatsapp and you just used websockets 🎩☎️.

 Laravel is the most popular php framework and rightfully so.
 Using laravel and it’s MVC model to create a simple blog or web app is very easy to learn and intuitive in nature.
 But how to implement a real time, live-updating user interface in laravel.
 That’s where laravel-websockets comes in.

 In order to work with real time projects in laravel you have to have a basic knowledge of [broadcasting](https://laravel.com/docs/8.x/broadcasting) and [events](https://laravel.com/docs/8.x/events).